 The Convention applies to international bills of exchange and international promissory notes and, if its use is agreed, allows the sum payable to be expressed in a monetary unit of account (agreed currency for the medium of exchange).
 It also allows stipulation to pay interest, either definite or variable rate, or payment of the sum in instalments.

 Bills and notes governed by the Convention have certain specific and interesting characteristics, which may vary considerably from those governed by local laws.
 For example:

-These documents are usually used in the course of business between parties from different jurisdictions, so it may be particularly useful for international business.
+Bills of exchange and international promissory notes are usually used in the course of business between parties from different jurisdictions.
 However, if used in this way the governing law provision of such a bill or note must specify that it is governed by the Convention.

 b) Permitted delay in making payments

 Delay in making payments may be permitted according to Art.
 56 (1) of the Convention, which reads:

 “Delay in making presentment for payment is excused if the delay is caused by circumstances which are beyond the control of the holder and which he could neither avoid nor overcome.
 When the cause of the delay ceases to operate, presentment must be made with reasonable diligence.”

 Presentment for payment can be dispensed with if the drawer, an endorser, or a guarantor has expressly waived it.